 In the first quarter of fiscal year 2002, Quantum recorded a non-cash gain of \$119 million on the disposition of the HDD group to Maxtor.
-This gain, net of tax, is comprised of the proceeds recorded for the exchange of HDD shares to Maxtor shares, less the disposal of the assets and liabilities in conjunction with the disposition of the HDD group to Maxtor, and stock compensation charges for the conversion of unvested DSS options to DSS restricted stock for employees that transferred to Maxtor.
+This gain, net of tax, is comprised of the proceeds recorded for the exchange of HDD shares for Maxtor shares, less the disposal of the assets and liabilities in conjunction with the disposition of the HDD group to Maxtor, and stock compensation charges for the conversion of unvested DSS options to DSS restricted stock for employees who transferred to Maxtor.

-In the second quarter of fiscal year 2002, Quantum recorded an additional non-cash gain of \$4 million on the disposition of the HDD group for stock compensation charges reversed in the quarter because certain employees transferred to Maxtor but were terminated by Maxtor during the quarter and did not vest in all the restricted stock previously granted.
+In the second and third quarters of fiscal year 2002, Quantum recorded additional non-cash gains of \$4 million and \$1 million, respectively, on the disposition of the HDD group for stock compensation charges reversed because certain employees transferred to Maxtor were subsequently terminated by Maxtor during the respective quarters and did not vest in all the restricted stock previously granted.

-The discontinued operations loss of \$9 million for the second quarter of fiscal year 2001, and income of \$8 million for the six months ended October 1, 2001, represents the results of operations of the HDD group.
+The discontinued operations loss of \$3 million for the third quarter of fiscal year 2001, and income of \$5 million for the nine months ended December 31, 2000, represent the results of operations of the HDD group.